HKUST-Aerial-Robotics/A-LOAM/README.md

 # A-LOAM
 ## Advanced implementation of LOAM

 A-LOAM is an Advanced implementation of LOAM (J. Zhang and S. Singh.
 LOAM: Lidar Odometry and Mapping in Real-time), which uses Eigen and Ceres Solver to simplify code structure.
 This code is modified from LOAM and [LOAM_NOTED](https://github.com/cuitaixiang/LOAM_NOTED).
 Compared with origin code, this code is more clean and simpler without complicated mathematical derivation and redundant operations.
-This code also achieves more accurate and stable performance.
-It may be the best open-sourced implementation of LOAM on github.
+It is a good learning material for SLAM beginners.
+It may be more accurate and stable than any other implementation you can find on github.

 <img src="https://github.com/HKUST-Aerial-Robotics/A-LOAM/blob/devel/picture/kitti.png" width = 55% height = 55%/>